CREATE: Testing LLMs for Associative Creativity: Results

-\paragraph{Prompt-based interventions only weakly and inconsistently affect creativity across models} Figure \ref{fig:pv_variations} illustrates how utility changes under alternative prompting strategies.
-Iterative and resampling methods are the most effective in increasing the utility, which is expected since these approaches introduce additional generation paths that directly contribute to the metric.
+\textbf{Prompt-based interventions weakly and inconsistently affect creativity across models.} In Figure \ref{fig:results_1} (right side), we show how the utility values change with prompting variations for GPT-5-mini.
+Iterative prompting is the most effective in increasing the utility, which is expected since these approaches introduce additional generation paths that directly contribute to the metric.

+Figure \ref{fig:pv_variations} illustrates how utility changes for different models.
+For prompt variations, `creative' and `original' prompts perform very similarly across models; they also tend to produce similar number of paths post validity and factuality filtering. `verbalized' prompting produces very low number of valid paths and factual paths.
+Despite the strength of iterative prompting, resampling performs the best; however, both of these techniques leverage a much larger inference budget on the task.
 Detailed results for this experiment are given in Table~\ref{tab:table2_variations}.
-For prompt variations, `creative' and `original' prompts perform very similar for models; they also tend to produce similar number of paths post validity and factuality filtering. `verbalized' prompting produces very low number of valid paths and factual paths.
-In Figure \ref{fig:patience}, we show how the utility values change based on the patience parameter.